stacks-network/stacks/tutorials/browser-introduction.md

     ....
     ```

-3. Use the script to remove teh protocol handler
+3. Use the script to remove the protocol handler

     ```bash
     $ ./Blockstack-for-Linux.sh remove-protocol-handler